corona-warn-app/cwa-website/blog/2021-07-08_Risikioberechnung_Virusvarianten/index.md

 Currently, an encounter with a person testing positive for SARS-CoV-2 must have been measured for at least 9 weighted minutes in a defined proximity area to be considered by the app as an encounter with increased risk ("red tile").

 The adjustment of the parameters is done server-sided, so users do not have to do anything here.
-As soon as there will be a new adjustment, the project team will inform about changes on the blog (https://www.coronawarn.app/en/blog) and on Twitter (@coronawarnapp).
+As soon as there will be a new adjustment, the project team will inform about changes on the blog (https://www.coronawarn.app/en/blog) and on Twitter (https://twitter.com/coronawarnapp).